Get-AzSqlDatabase

 Conclusion

-In this Azure PowerShell article, we discussed the syntax and the usage of the Get-AzSqlDatabase PowerShell command with examples.
+In this Azure PowerShell article, we discuss the syntax and usage of the Get-AzSqlDatabase PowerShell command, along with examples.
 Thanks for reading this article !!!